The Framework for Long-Term, Whole-system, Equity Based Reflection

 We use the FLOWER diagram to help categorize examples of multisolving, which is a good place to see how different investments in climate action lead to different constellations of benefits.

-Use our FLOWER resources to create your own diagram of climate co-benefits:
+Use our FLOWER toolkit to create your own diagram of climate co-benefits:

 - Read instructions for creating your own FLOWER